 HP cartridges can be split into 5 groups according to cartridge type & chip design...

 1 - Most newish HP genuine cartridges (with print-head) can be refilled and work without resetting chips.
 All HP printers using 2 ink cartridges (black & colour) stop printing when either cartridge is considered empty, (even if it has been refilled).
 The printer displays "out of ink" error and will not print until the error is cleared.
 This is done by either fitting a new cartridge or disabling the ink monitor, by pressing "Stop", "OK" or "Resume" button on the printer (varies between models) for few seconds.
-The printer then resumes normal operation except the ink level is not displayed (for that cartridge) any more.
+The printer then resumes normal operation except the ink level display (for that cartridge) disappears.

 2 -HP 564 & 920 cartridges can be refilled without resetting the chips.
 Same info as above applies.